-Lots 1-208 share commonly owned access lots with infrastructure including swales, landscaping, gates, waste collection points and lighting, which are located within the accessways.
-To ensure that all Lots remain adequately serviced and accessible, the consent holder must create a common entity (incorporated society, residents’ association or similar legal entity) to represent and ensure that future owners of Lots are jointly responsible and liable for the ongoing operation, maintenance and repair of the referenced infrastructure.
+Lots 1-208 share commonly owned access lots with infrastructure including stormwater management devices including swales and culverts, landscaping, waste collection points and lighting, which are located within the accessways.
+Lots 1-208 also accommodate comprehensive restoration planting areas that are subject to protective covenants.
+To ensure that all Lots remain adequately serviced and accessible, and the restoration planting areas are appropriately managed and maintained in perpetuity, the Consent Holder must create a single common entity (incorporated society, residents’ association or similar legal entity) to represent and ensure that future owners of Lots 1-208 are jointly responsible and liable for the ongoing operation, maintenance and repair of the referenced infrastructure and vegetation.

+Advice Note:

+All Lots (Lots 1-208) must be members of the same legal entity (i.e.: it is not appropriate to establish separate entities to comply with this condition for each Stage of subdivision as reflected in Condition 241 above.
+The documentation required to comply with this condition must ensure that this is the case and functions appropriately for the staged nature of this application.